-Diffusive capacities of the spiracles scaled with mass0.41, well below the scaling slope for oxygen consumption rate (approximately 0.75); thus, diffusion across the spiracles becomes more challenging for larger insects.
+Diffusive capacities of the spiracles scaled with mass0.39, well below the scaling slope for oxygen consumption rate (approximately 0.75); thus, diffusion across the spiracles becomes more challenging for larger insects.
 The required O2 gradient across the spiracles to supply the metabolic demand by diffusion increases by approximately an order of magnitude from our smallest to largest beetles, but the size effect on the required PO2 gradient is less important than the effect of activity.
-For quiescent beetles, the PO2 gradients across the spiracles necessary for diffusion are low (0.04-0.39 kPa depending on size).
-However, during endothermic flight, the required PO2 gradient across the spiracles increases from 4 to 54 kPa which is impossible to achieve, as air has only 21 kPa PO2.
+For quiescent beetles, the PO2 gradients across the spiracles necessary for diffusion are low (0.05-0.46 kPa depending on size).
+However, during endothermic flight, the required PO2 gradient across the spiracles increases from 5 to 41 kPa which is impossible to achieve, as air has only 21 kPa PO2.
 Because the distance required for oxygen diffusion from air to the flight muscle is much greater than the distance through the spiracle, these data illustrate the impossibility of diffusion sustaining oxygen consumption during flight in these beetles, regardless of size.
 With metabolic rates scaling with mass0.75 and spiracular depth with mass0.33, spiracular area would need to scale with mass1.08 (0.75 + 0.33) to conserve the required PO2 gradient to support diffusion across all insect sizes.

 By contrast, the advective capacity scales with mass1.1 , much higher than the slope for the metabolic rate, so oxygen delivery via advection becomes easier for larger animals even as diffusion becomes impossible.
 This effect might reflect a shift toward increasing reliance on advection as scarab beetles increase in size; alternatively, this increasing advective capacity relative to metabolic rate may allow larger beetles to require lower pressures to drive advection through the spiracles in larger beetles, assuming no scaling of extraction efficiency.

+We also note that we observe much tighter distributions in the scaling pattern for the area of the large anterior spiracles as compared to the smaller posterior ones.
+This may suggest that the large anterior spiracles are more constrained in their morphology, since they presumably provide the gas exchange needed for metabolically demanding tissues like the flight muscle and brain.

 Caveats: Our finding of isometric scaling of spiracles should be taken critically.
 Insect spiracles are morphologically complex structures.
 We analyzed air transport capacities treating the spiracle as a cylinder, which could over or underestimate capacity depending on factors like valve position and the complex shape of the spiracular atrium.
 The assessment of spiracles of living insects could offer insights not possible with static CT scans.
 For example, insects might control the shape of the bellows-like atrium and valves in a concerted way to promote air flow.
 As yet, we know little about how the tracheal system structure and function might scale differently in different species.
 As an example of a fairly dramatic difference in tracheal system function across beetle clades, some Cerambycid beetles use draft inward ventilation through the mesothoracic spiracle during flight, whereas most scarab beetles autoventilate the thorax using wing movements (56, 57).
 Dung beetle species vary between exhaling nearly all to none of their air out the mesothoracic spiracles, with species from more arid environments exhibiting more expiration via the mesothoracic spiracle (58).
 The phylogenetic, life history, and environmental influences on tracheal system structure, function, and scaling seem likely to be a ripe area for future research.